Skip to main content

 Park History

 The national park was established by presidential decree on December 6, 1991, and its territory was inscribed as a UNESCO World Heritage Site in 1998 as a cultural landscape representing the interaction between natural environments and human creativity over thousands of years.
-The UNESCO inscription recognized both the outstanding archaeological sites and the traditional agricultural landscape.
-The park was expanded to include the Alburni mountains in 2007.
+[1] The UNESCO inscription recognized both the outstanding archaeological sites and the traditional agricultural landscape under the full designation: Cilento and Vallo di Diano National Park with the Archeological Sites of Paestum and Velia, and the Certosa di Padula.
 It is one of few sites worldwide recognized by UNESCO for both natural and cultural values simultaneously.

 Major Trails And Attractions

 The Greek temples of Paestum, among the best-preserved in the world, anchor the park's cultural offerings.
-The Certosa di Padula is a masterpiece of Baroque architecture.
+[1] The Certosa di Padula is a masterpiece of Baroque architecture and part of the UNESCO inscription.
 Natural highlights include the Bussento River resurgence at Morigerati, the Calore River gorge with its natural swimming pools, and the sea caves of Capo Palinuro.
-Hiking trails traverse the beech forests of the Alburni and ascend Monte Cervati.
+Hiking trails traverse the beech forests of the Alburni and ascend Monte Cervati (1,899 m).
 The coastline between Agropoli and Sapri offers spectacular beaches and cliff walks.
 The medieval villages of the interior preserve authentic southern Italian rural culture.

 Visitor Facilities And Travel

-The park is accessible from Salerno (30 km to the northern boundary) and Naples (100 km).
-Salerno's Costa d'Amalfi Airport provides regional connections, while Naples Capodichino handles international flights.
+The park is accessible from Salerno (approximately 30 km to the northern boundary) and Naples (approximately 100 km).
+Naples Capodichino handles international flights.
 The park's vast area means multiple access points exist along its periphery.
 Visitor centers in Vallo della Lucania and other towns provide information.
 Accommodation ranges from coastal resorts to mountain agriturismos.
 The rail line along the coast connects towns from Agropoli to Sapri.
 Internal roads provide access but can be winding in mountain areas.

 Conservation And Sustainability